cseebach/uphold-server/README.md

 Uphold is intended for deployment as two frozen Python executables.
 This one is a command-line program that adds commands to be run to the Redis server, which are then run by the client whenever the client checks Redis.

+### Configuration

+Uphold requires just information on where the Redis server is located.
+All other configuration is kept there.

+That configuration information is currently supplied via a file in the working directory called `uphold.txt`.
+That file looks like this:

+    redis:
+        host: 192.168.1.35
+        port: 6379

+If this file is absent, Uphold will crash. `localhost` will be the default host and `6379` the default port if either or both or the `redis` block are missing.

 ### Commands

     uphold list

-List all the computers that are subscribed by name.
+List all the computers by name that are subscribed.
 These are the computers that will receive added commands.

     uphold logs